-- license_file_list is one or more of the following: - the full path to a single license file - a directory, where all files named .lic in that directory are used
+- license_file_list is one or more of the following: - the full path to a single license file - a directory, where all files named .lic in that directory are used debug_Log_path is the full path to the debug log file.

 If the license_file_list value contains more than one license file or directory, they must be separated by colons.